klausbreyer/twitch_streaming_pi/README.md

-# twitch_stream
+# Twitch Streaming Pi
-Stream to Twitch via a systemd service and Bash shell script.
+Stream to Twitch via a systemd service and Bash shell script, running on a Raspberry Pi.

 I am assuming some familiarity with the Raspberry Pi, Debian Linux, and the using the Bash shell.